-(A) A maximum of four signs may be located at the intersection of King Street and each intersecting street thereto, one on each corner.

-(B) For each sign, eligible businesses include restaurants, retail uses and retail oriented businesses, which include restaurants and retail and personal services uses, as those terms are defined by the zoning ordinance, located on an adjacent blockface on a street within the Central Business District, which street intersects with or is parallel to King Street.
-Eligible business shall not include banks, savings and loans, credit unions, and contractor or other offices.

-(C) A maximum of one coordinated temporary sign is permitted for all eligible businesses on any eligible blockface.

-(D) Signs may not exceed 42 inches in height and a width of 30 inches.
-Illuminated signs are prohibited.

-(E) Pedestrian safety shall be preserved through the placement and securing of signs so as to permit safe and adequate pedestrian throughway along the sidewalk, crossing of streets, entry and alighting from cars and buses, and access to curb ramps.

-(F) All signs, including installation materials, placed in the right-of-way shall be temporary and shall be readily removable without any damage to the surface of the right-of-way.

-(G) Signs shall comply with all applicable city, state and federal laws and regulations.

-(H) Signs shall comply with such additional, reasonable terms and conditions as the Director of Planning and Zoning may include in the permit.
+- (A) A maximum of four signs may be located at the intersection of King Street and each intersecting street thereto, one on each corner. - (B) For each sign, eligible businesses include restaurants, retail uses and retail oriented businesses, which include restaurants and retail and personal services uses, as those terms are defined by the zoning ordinance, located on an adjacent blockface on a street within the Central Business District, which street intersects with or is parallel to King Street.
+Eligible business shall not include banks, savings and loans, credit unions, and contractor or other offices. - (C) A maximum of one coordinated temporary sign is permitted for all eligible businesses on any eligible blockface. - (D) Signs may not exceed 42 inches in height and a width of 30 inches.
+Illuminated signs are prohibited. - (E) Pedestrian safety shall be preserved through the placement and securing of signs so as to permit safe and adequate pedestrian throughway along the sidewalk, crossing of streets, entry and alighting from cars and buses, and access to curb ramps. - (F) All signs, including installation materials, placed in the right-of-way shall be temporary and shall be readily removable without any damage to the surface of the right-of-way. - (G) Signs shall comply with all applicable city, state and federal laws and regulations. - (H) Signs shall comply with such additional, reasonable terms and conditions as the Director of Planning and Zoning may include in the permit.

 Section 4.
-That is ordinance shall preempt any contrary provision of law, general or special.
+That this ordinance shall preempt any contrary provision of law, general or special.

-Section 5 That this ordinance shall become effective on the date and time of its final passage and shall apply to all such applications which may be filed after such date; provided,
+Section 5 That this ordinance shall become effective on the date and time of its final passage and shall apply to all such applications which may be filed after such date; provided, however, that this ordinance shall expire on November 1, 2009, or earlier if superseded as part of an adopted way-finding program.